 Merritt Moore is a ballet dancer and quantum physicist, continually jumping from lab shoes to pointe shoes, from lab goggles to tutus.
-She has danced as a member of the Zurich Ballet, Boston Ballet, English National Ballet and London Contemporary Ballet Theatre while graduating with honours in physics at Harvard, and graduating with a PhD in Quantum Optics at Oxford University.
+She has danced with the Zurich Ballet, Boston Ballet, English National Ballet, London Contemporary Ballet Theatre and currently the Norwegian National Ballet, while graduating with honours in physics at Harvard, and graduating with a PhD in Quantum Optics at Oxford University.

-She was one of the 12 selected astronaut candidates, out of thousands to of applicants, to undergo rigorous astronaut selection on BBC Two "Astronauts: Do you have what it takes?", and she continues to pursue the dream of becoming an astronaut.
+She was award Forbes 30 under 30 in 2018 and featured in "Goodnight Stories for Rebel Girls", alongside inspiring women such as Oprah, Angela Merkel, JK Rowling and Audrey Hepburn.
+She was one of the 12 selected astronaut candidates, out of thousands of applicants, to undergo rigorous astronaut selection on BBC Two "Astronauts: Do you have what it takes?", and she continues to pursue the dream of becoming an astronaut, while pursuing a professional ballet and physics career.

 Merritt has had enough of hearing that it is only possible to pursue dance or physics.
 She has worked hard to juggle both to prove that the arts and sciences are not mutually exclusive.
 She works to inspire young girls and boys by showing them that there is no ‘standard’ personality or path for doing so.